booody-1/Jodel-Keyhack-v3/JodelAPI Reversing.md

 ```

 As of that, i wrote a python script which disassembles the shared object, collects the bytes and decrypts it (credits for the decryption magic to [cfib90](https://bitbucket.org/cfib90/ojoc-keyhack)).
-To make it look better
+To make it look better i developed this keyhack with fancy angular gui.

 ---